haruto-web/campus-care-project/LOGIC.md

 ## Student

 ### Registration & Login
-- Students register via **email OTP flow** only (not username/password login page)
+- Students register via **email + student number + password** form at `/register/`
-- Flow: Enter email → receive OTP → verify → if new: fill name + password → if existing: enter password
+- Student number and email must be pre-approved by admin via CSV upload or manual entry (`ApprovedStudent` table)
+- Student number must be exactly **12 digits**
+- After submitting the form, an OTP is sent to the email — account is only created after OTP verification
+- All roles use the same `/login/` page (email + password), followed by OTP verification
-- Forgot password also uses OTP
+- Forgot password uses OTP flow at `/forgot-password/`
-- After registration, redirected to **profile completion** (student number, section, grade level, profile pic, ID pic)
+- After registration, redirected to **profile completion** (section, grade level, address, guardian info, profile pic, ID pic)
-- Skipping profile completion is not allowed for students — they are redirected back until done
+- Profile completion can be **skipped once** — skip is valid for 7 days, after which the student is forced back to complete it
+- After 7-day skip expires, `profile_completed` is reset to False and student is redirected on next dashboard load

 ### Auto-Enrollment
-- When a student completes their profile with a **section + grade level**, they are automatically enrolled in all classes that match **both** values
+- When a student completes their profile with a **section + grade level**, they are automatically enrolled in all classes matching **both** values
 - Example: Grade 7, Section Apple → enrolled in all "Grade 7 Apple" classes

 ### Dashboard